enkaidu-dev/enkaidu/NOTES.md

 Does this give us ZERO exfil / malware / host damage risk?

-### Web interface

-Consider [Kemal](https://github.com/kemalcr/kemal) to support a built-in web UI that mimics the CLI.

-And use [BakedFileSystem](https://github.com/ralsina/baked_file_system) to bundle the static file in the binary.

-And [Svelte](https://svelte.dev/docs/svelte/overview) with TypeScript (of course!) would be nice to write the web UI since it can be used to produce a SPA that can be "baked" into the binary.

 ### Support prompts via MCP

 MCP supports prompts as a service type for MCP servers.
 This is a good way to allow an MCP server to provide specific prompts based on inputs for querying an AI model.
 Especially when tool calls themselves produce non-trivial data.